Interpreting Black-box Machine Learning Models for High Dimensional Datasets: Introduction

-Since how a prediction is made by ML models should be as transparent as possible in a faithful and interpretable manner, model-specific and model-agnostic approaches covering local and global interpretability have emerged recently~\cite{wachter2017counterfactual}.
-While local explanations focus on explaining individual predictions, global explanations explain entire model behavior in the form of plots or more interpretable approximations such as decision sets or lists.
-Since interpretability comes at the cost of flexibility or efficiency, research has suggested for learning a simple interpretable model to imitate the complex black-box model globally and providing local explanations based on it~\cite{molnar2020interpretable}.
-Further, by representing the learned knowledge in a human-understandable way, an interpretable surrogate model's input-output behaviour can help to better understand, explore, and validate the embedded knowledge~\cite{ming2018rulematrix}.
-In particular, decision rules containing \emph{antecedents}~(IF) and a \emph{consequent}~(THEN) are more effective at providing intuitive explanations compared to visualization-based explanations~\cite{molnar2020interpretable}.
+Explainable AI~(XAI), which gains a lot of attention from both academia and industries, aims to overcome the opaqueness of black-boxes and brings transparency in AI systems.~Model-specific and model-agnostic approaches covering local and global interpretability have emerged~\cite{wachter2017counterfactual}.~While local explanations focus on explaining individual predictions, global explanations explain entire model behaviour using plots or decision sets.
+Although an interpretable model can explain how it makes a prediction by exposing important factors that influence its outcomes, interpretability comes at the cost of efficiency.~Research suggested by learning an interpretable model to approximate a black-box globally in order to provide local explanations~\cite{molnar2020interpretable}.
+A surrogate model's input-output behaviour can be represented in a more human-interpretable using decision rules~(DRs).
+DRs containing \emph{antecedents}~(IF) and a \emph{consequent}~(THEN) provide intuitive explanations\footnote{An example rule for a loan application denial could be ``IF monthly\_income = 3000 AND credit\_rating\_history=BAD AND employment\_status=YES AND married=YES, THEN decision = DENY''} than graph- or plot-based explications~\cite{molnar2020interpretable}.